alpaDrive/server/README.md

 }
 ```

+> **Note** The vehicle can broadcast any valid string as a `message`.
+But, in order for it to be logged, it should follow another standard format.
+> ```json
+> {
+>   "gear": "<integer value>", // optional
+>   "speed": "<integer value>", // optional
+>   "rpm": "<integer value>", // optional
+>   "location": "<string value>", // optional
+>   "odo": "<integer value>",
+>   "stressed": true // or false
+> }
+> ```
+> If a message is sent without this adhering to this format, then the data won't be logged in the database and will be lost.
+It won't be use for computation afterwards.
+The message will however, be broadcasted to the users in the room.

 #### Whisper
 This is when the vehicle has to send a message to a specific user only without the others knowing.
 This can happen for the following events: